 This dialog box also lists the workbook sheets that contain plotted data, and the associated Origin index numbers.
 Index numbers are included in the names of data plots that contain workbook data.

-However, the Excel workbook window has features that distinguish it from other Origin child windows.
-The following sections discuss procedures that are unique to the workbook window.
+The Excel workbook window has features that distinguish it from other Origin child windows.
+The following sections discuss procedures that are unique to the Excel workbook window.

 Open, Create and Save Excel Workbook